Luna Park Sydney: Park Entrance / "The Face"

-The iconic 9-metre-high face, as well as its 26-metre-high supporting towers, which are decorated in the popular 1930s Art Deco style with scalloped spires imitating the top of New York's Chrysler building, have presided over the main entrance for almost all of the park's existence.
-The idea was based on the entracnce of Luna Park Melbourne, and Steeplechase Park's "face" mascot.
+The iconic 9-metre-high (9 m-foot-high) face, as well as its 26-metre-high (26 m-foot-high) supporting towers, which are decorated in the popular 1930s Art Deco style with scalloped spires imitating the top of New York's Chrysler building, have presided over the main entrance for almost all of the park's existence.
+The idea was based on the entrance of Luna Park Melbourne, and Steeplechase Park's "face" mascot.
 The first face was created by Melbourne scenic artist, Rupert Browne for the park's opening in 1935.
+The face was modelled on the Man in the Moon and thus named Mr.Moon.
 At the time, the entire structure was lit by the largest neon lighting display in Australia.
+Mr.Moon's eyes were illuminated and would move back and forth.

-The early faces, yet sometimes scary, were built of chicken wire, plaster, and paint, which would deteriorate due to weather exposure.
-Regular maintenance work was required, which led to changes of facial expressions.
+The early faces, notwithstanding their sometimes scary appearance, were only built of chicken wire, plaster, and paint, which would deteriorate due to weather exposure.
+Regular maintenance work was required, which led to changes in facial expression.
 In 1938, the face received its first facelift, which was redesigned by Rupert Browne.
 In 1947, the face received another facelift after faulty neon lights caused a fire, damaging the left scalloped spire.
 The neon lights were then replaced with incandescent bulbs.
-By the late 1950s, the face began to sag and distort so badly, that it became somewhat grotesque.
+By the late 1950s, the face began to sag and distort so badly that it became somewhat grotesque.
 In 1960, Arthur Barton designed the face's first "happy" appearance, inspired by the likeness of Old King Cole.